aw7855689/btcbamjs-wallet/README.md

 Example:

-Invoke the `burn()` method, and transfer 5000000 greph to the contract.
+Invoke the `burn()` method, and transfer 5000000 satoshi to the contract.

 - The `burn()` method call ABI encodes to `e179b912`
 - The 5000000 is `msg.value` in contract code.